knat01/Python-Voice-Assistant/README.md

 ```

 To interact with the Voice Assistant, run the program and say "Hey Peter" into your primary microphone.
-On processing the information the voice assistant responds.
+On processing the information the voice assistant responds through your system's primary speakers.

 The voice assistant Peter responds to the following voice-prompts: